 If there’s any single piece of diamond jewelry that epitomizes the effervescent, fanciful feeling of high jewelry, it’s a tiara, the accessory that brings to mind fairy tales and frothy royal weddings.
-And Chaumet is the ultimate master of the art of creating dazzling diamond head gear.
+And Chaumet is the ultimate master of the art of creating dazzling diamond head pieces.
 After all, the vaunted Place Vendôme jeweler who (fun fact) was the official jeweler to Empress Josephine has been making them since the 18th century.

-Despite its industry longevity, Chaumet has never been satisfied with sticking to tradition; Chaumet’s jewelers breathe new life into the form year after year.
+Despite its industry longevity, Chaumet has never been satisfied with sticking to tradition; Chaumet’s diamond jewelers breathe new life into the form year after year.
 Case in point: 2020’s Lacis tiara, a display of natural diamonds that seemingly float within a streamlined, light-as-air geometric framework inspired by contemporary architecture.
 It’s as downtown chic as formal diamond jewelry can be.

 A raindrop.
 The wind rippling through grass.
 Birds circling overhead.
 Each of the 67 pieces in Boucheron’s Contemplation high jewelry collection alludes to ephemeral features related to the sky.
-The most impressive of the lot might just be a necklace that takes the shape of a cloud as it encircles its wearer’s neck.
-The Nuage en Apesanteur (or Weightless Cloud) collar supports 4,018 diamonds—each appears like a brilliant water droplet suspended in air—on flexible titanium threads that sway softly as it moves.
-It updates the formula for exceptional fine jewelry with its fusion of fine stones and technology that required years of development.
+The most impressive of the diamond jewelry collection might just be a necklace that takes the shape of a cloud as it encircles its wearer’s neck.
+The Nuage en Apesanteur (or Weightless Cloud) collar supports 4,018 natural diamonds—each appears like a brilliant water droplet suspended in air—on flexible titanium threads that sway softly as it moves.
+It updates the formula for exceptional fine jewelry with its fusion of fine diamond stones and technology that required years of development.

-Vibrant, delectable color is a Bulgari signature and the brand leaned into that heritage with the Barocko collection, which takes cues from Rome and its splendor.
-Among the trove of gems to make an appearance in the just released designs were diamonds in saturated hues, which are the rarest of the rare.
-A ring set with a 5.02 carat fancy vivid yellow-orange diamond at its center attracted attention for its sunshine bright tone and unusual shield shape—a treasure to adore forever inspired by the Eternal City.
+Vibrant, delectable color is a Bulgari signature and the brand leaned into that heritage with the Barocko high jewelry collection, which takes cues from Rome and its splendor.
+Among the trove of gems to make an appearance in the just released designs were colorful diamonds in saturated hues, which are the rarest of the rare.
+A diamond ring set with a 5.02 carat fancy vivid yellow-orange diamond at its center attracted attention for its sunshine bright tone and unusual shield diamond shape—a treasure to adore forever inspired by the Eternal City.